 Contemplation is our natural state of being.
-It is from this deeply rested natural state that we discover we are profoundly connected as one in the one at the heart of the universe.
+It is from this deeply rested natural state that we discover we are profoundly connected as one in the One at the heart of the universe.
 Indigenous peoples everywhere know this in their bodies and their experience.
 Modern science teaches this.
 Today our ego minds convince us we are separate, wrecking havoc on interconnectedness with rampant violence and destruction.
-This foreshadows a new awakening in human awareness through direct experience of the I Am at the heart of reality.
+Contemplation foreshadows a new awakening in human awareness through direct experience of the I Am at the heart of reality.
 To experience the I Am is to know in our bodies, interconnectedness and interrelatedness of all things.
-This interior knowing awakens new contemplatives to the truth as it is in Jesus, an omega vision, for the 21st Century.
+This interior knowing awakens new contemplatives to the truth, as it is in Jesus, an omega vision for the 21st Century.

 Sunday Workshops 11am – 12.15pm

 Saint Ignatius of Loyola invites us to find God in all things.
 The challenge, though, lies in “all things” – can we find God in non-traditional places such as the arts and popular culture?
 Franciscan Richard Rohr suggests that everything is a revelation of the divine, and our blindness is from our lack of fascination, amazement, curiosity and awe.
 These nouns are closely associated with the arts which, in the words of St John of the Cross, are created by God “in order that life might be held together by them, so that we should not separate ourselves from spiritual things.”
 Together, let us explore how the arts, popular culture and other creative endeavours can provide rich new pathways into prayer.
 Because if we do not “go in our neighbour’s door”, as suggested by Saint Ignatius, we might lose our neighbour forever.